Eardasaurus: Skull

 While the premaxillae form the tip of the snout and front of the tooth row, the sides of the rostrum is formed by the maxillae, which contain the majority of teeth.
 Based on the better preserved maxilla, Eardasaurus may have possessed thirty-four to thirty-five teeth.
 This is a high number of teeth, far exceeding Liopleurodon (20 teeth) and even derived Cretaceous taxa including Stenorhynchosaurus (30 teeth).
 Like the premaxillary teeth, the teeth of the maxillae are anisodont, reaching their largest size with the fifth tooth before gradually decreasing in size towards the back of the toothrow.
 The maxillae extend far back, but do not contribute to the margins of the orbit.
 The nares are placed between the maxilla and the frontal bones.
 The jugal is unusually large for a plesiosaur and forms the posteroventral edge of the orbits before extending back to meet the squamosal.
 The jugal is covered by a series of fluted grooves which are typically found around the orbits in other thalassophoneans, but Eardasaurus is the only member of the group with the ornamentation present on the jugal bones.
 The contact between the jugal and squamosal is step-like, with the later forming a process that overlays the jugal bone.
 This differs from the contact in other pliosaurs, which is typically interlocking.
 Eardasaurus may have possessed a distinct bone similar to the lacrimal bone observed in other animals, even if the two bones are not homologous with one another.
 Such a bone is present in other pliosaurs as well, however it is unclear if this structure is an entirely unique bone or a process of the jugal.
 The poorly preserved nature of this region of the skull leaves the bones origin ambiguous.

 The mandible is preserved almost in its entirety, only missing small sections at its anterior-most tip.
 It measures 932 mm long and 356 mm.
 The dentary forms the symphysis of the mandible and houses thirty-eight teeth before terminating just behind the end of the toothrow.
 The symphysis is relatively short compared to other pliosaurids, only containing the first nine teeth, including the largest dentary teeth (tooth three - tooth seven).
 These teeth correlate with the widest point of the symphysis and are followed by a significant size decrease.
-The eight dentary alveolous is only 60% the diameter of the one preceding it and is followed by continuously smaller alveoli.
+The eighth dentary alveolus is only 60% the diameter of the one preceding it and is followed by continuously smaller alveoli.
 Besides being anisodont, the teeth towards the tip of the snout are generally large and conical with a slight curvature.
-All surfaces of the tooth bear distinct vertical riges formed by the tooth enamel, however they are most densely packed on the inner side of the tooth.
+All surfaces of the tooth bear distinct vertical ridges formed by the tooth enamel, however they are most densely packed on the inner side of the tooth.
 Most of these ridges originate at the base of the crown, but some begin higher up and take on a carinae-like appearance.
 While the enamel ridges continue to be present on the posterior teeth, the carinae-like ridges are only found on the teeth at the front of the skull.